About Jaboulet Wines

 John and Margarete saw their vision come to fruition when the 1974 John's Blend was released in 1977.
 This classic Australian red wine continues the award winning success story of John Glaetzer which has unfolded over many years of wine making for some of Australia's top wine producers.
 Over 30 years experience has established John Glaetzer as a master of hand crafted, flagship red wines.
 Small parcels of Cabernet Sauvignon and Shiraz from the alluvial soils of Langhorne Creek and McLaren Vale are crushed, fermented, pressed and blended into oak hogsheads for maturation.
 These small batches of grapes become John's Blend, a select, super premium label with limited production.

-About the Jones Road Winery
+More on the Jones Road Winery

 The Frewer family established Jones Road vineyard in 1997 at Somerville on the Mornington Peninsula overlooking Westernport Bay